Las Vegas Workers' Compensation Lawyer

 The Nevada Industrial Commission has 30 days to review an appeal.
 If the worker does not hear from the Commission after that time period, then they can assume the claim is settled.

-Only a workers’ compensation attorney in Nevada can tell you what your chances are of winning your case, but there are some ways to improve your chances:
+Only a Las Vegas workers’ compensation attorney can tell you what your chances are of winning your case, but there are some ways to improve your chances:

 Injured workers are entitled by law to receive “reasonable and necessary” medical treatment related to their workplace injuries.
 This care must be provided either by you or your employer’s workers’ compensation insurance carrier.